nishant7372/LeetCode/README.md

 # LeetCode
-Solution to Problems that I had Solved on LeetCode
+Solutions of the Problems that I had Solved on LeetCode

 ## My LeetCode Profile Link -
 ### https://leetcode.com/nishant7372/